-Target species in the NEAFC area was northern shrimp and Atlantic cod and in the CECAF area - mackerel, horse mackerel, sardine, silver hake, Atlantic bonito, Atlantic pomfret.
-This fleet segment constitutes about 40% of the total Latvian catch in 2021.
+Target species in the NEAFC area was northern shrimp and Atlantic cod and in the CECAF area - Atlantic horse mackerel, mackerel, sardine, Atlantic bonito and Atlantic pomfret.
+This fleet segment constitutes about 40.2% of the total Latvian catch in 2022.